richardk123/vaadin-toolkit/README.md

 To produce a deployable production mode WAR:
 - change productionMode to true in the servlet class configuration (nested in the UI class)
 - run "mvn clean package"
-- test the war file with "mvn jetty:run-war"
+- owner the war file with "mvn jetty:run-war"

 Client-Side compilation
 -------------------------